Libera-Chat/libera-chat.github.io/content/_guides/clients.md

 category: about-irc
 ---

-Whether you are connecting to IRC for the first time or as a seasoned user, the features you want your client to have will vary from person to person.
-We hope this page will help new users make a good choice from the start.
+There are several different ways to connect to IRC; this page gives an overview of good clients for first-time IRC users.
 Once you have chosen a client to use, please refer to our repository of instructions for [setting up SASL](/guides/sasl), which is our preferred authentication method.